NeetishRaj/PrimsVisualizer/README.md

 ```
 npm run build
 ```
-Now put the newly created `dist` folder in your webs server to deploy this website.
+Now put the newly created `dist` folder in your web server to deploy this website.

 ### Set up Project